 - Use kitchen scissors to cut the spinach leaves and pieces of marinated artichoke hearts into smaller, bite-sized pieces.

 - Do not use pre-crumbled feta cheese.
-The ingredients added to pre-crumbled feta will keep it from giving this tuna pasta dish a creamy texture.
+The ingredients added to pre-crumbled feta will keep it from this dish a creamy texture.

 - The easiest way I've found to crumble feta cheese is by using a fork.
 I use scissors to open one end of a block of feta and then I twist the prongs of the fork over a bowl.
 The feta cheese breaks apart and crumbles easily this way.